nikitabuyevich/discover-your-hospital/README.md

 # Discover Your Hospital

-A live demonstration of the website is available at [discoveryourhospital.com](https://discoveryourhospital.com/).
+Visit the website at [discoveryourhospital.com](https://discoveryourhospital.com/)

+Visit the API at [api.discoveryourhospital.com](https://api.discoveryourhospital.com/)

 This project was initially developed by [Nikita Buyevich](https://www.linkedin.com/in/nikitabuyevich/) and [Danny Yoon](https://github.com/syoon46) in 36 hours at [HackIllinois 2018](https://hackillinois.org/).